MrStickyPiston portfolio

 Always up to date schedule data

-Schedule data is fetched from Zermelo directly every time you use the app, ensuring your schedule gaps are never outdated.
+Schedule data is fetched from Zermelo every time you use the app, ensuring your schedule gaps are never outdated.

 Familiar looks, consistent functionality